entropic-dev/entropic/README.md

 For example, user `chris` owns the package `chris@entropic.dev/ds`.
 Chris can invite `ceejbot` to maintain `ds`.
 If ceejbot accepts, they'll be able to publish new versions of `ds`.
 Meanwhile, the package `lodash-people@entropic.dev/lodash` can be maintained by anybody who's a member of the `lodash-people` namespace.
 This might include the user `jdalton` and anybody else jdalton invites.
 (We hear that jdd gets a dollar every time somebody uses lodash as an example.)

+All packages published to Entropic are public.
+Our expectation is that you'll use something like the [GitHub Package Registry](https://help.github.com/en/articles/about-github-package-registry) if you need to control access to packages you publish.
+Or you might choose to run an Entropic instance and control access to it another way.

 ### The `ds` cli

 ds requires a new command-line client.
 Install the cli: